chd1998/fso-level1/README.md

 # python@fso
-python version of programs used for fso with CUDA
+python version of programs used for fso